 Five years ago, I married the love of my life.
 Like most newlyweds, we were looking for somewhere romantic to enjoy our honeymoon.
 For some time, we were thinking about the Maldives, but choosing the perfect Maldives honeymoon resort wasn’t easy.
 Aside from its obvious beauty, Coco Bodu Hithi also offered a great range of restaurants and activities.
 For 10 blissful nights, we filled our days with everything and sometimes nothing at all.
 It was perfect.
 At the end of the trip we promised ourselves that we would come back again, and in 2017 on our 5-year wedding anniversary we made good on that promise.

-Getting to Coco Resort
+Getting to our Maldives Honeymoon Resort

 Coming from Sydney, Australia, we found a flight to Singapore with Qantas and then onwards to Male with Singapore Airlines.
 From Male airport, we caught a speedboat provided by the Island, which took around 45 minutes.